Is This A Noun Or Pronoun

 • Identify the Antecedent: Always start by identifying the noun or noun phrase that the pronoun is replacing.
 This will help you determine the correct form of the pronoun to use.

 • Check for Number Agreement: If the antecedent is singular, use a singular pronoun.
 If the antecedent is plural, use a plural pronoun.
-For example, "The cat licked its paw" (singular) versus "The cats licked their paws" (plural).
+Take this: "The cat licked its paw" (singular) versus "The cats licked their paws" (plural).

 • Pay Attention to Gender: Use the appropriate gender pronoun based on the gender of the antecedent.
-For example, "John went to his office" (masculine) versus "Mary went to her office" (feminine).
+To give you an idea, "John went to his office" (masculine) versus "Mary went to her office" (feminine).
 If the gender is unknown or non-binary, consider using gender-neutral pronouns like they/them.

 • Be Careful with Collective Nouns: Collective nouns can be tricky because they refer to a group of individuals but are often treated as singular.
 If the group is acting as a single unit, use a singular pronoun.
 If the members of the group are acting individually, use a plural pronoun.
-For example, "The team won its game" (acting as a unit) versus "The team celebrated their victory" (acting individually).
+Here's one way to look at it: "The team won its game" (acting as a unit) versus "The team celebrated their victory" (acting individually).

 Avoiding Pronoun Ambiguity